Rhythmic stability

 A collection of exercises has also been created focussing on special playing techniques for high string players: scales, increasing fluency, string crossing, intervals as double stops, chord technique, left-hand pizzicato as a playing technique.
-The basis is the LHP, but examples are used to show how the topics mentioned can be practised sensibly.
+The basis is the LHP.
+Examples are used to demonstrate how the techniques mentioned can be practised sensibly.
 The collection is called ‘Improve with the left’ and is available as a mini subscription.

 Further publications